 Of the 120 hours required for graduation, 43 hours are outlined in the preceding section.
 In selecting the remaining 77 hours the student must be guided by the system of major and minor electives.
-The major electives must be chosen in some one department, which election determines the course in which the student is entered.
+The major electives must be chosen at the beginning of the Junior year in some one department, which election terminates the course in which the student is entered.
 The minimum amount of work for a major is 24 hours and the maximum 40, according to the requirements of the department in which the major subjects are being taken.
 If any part of the prescribed work lies in that department it is included in the amount required for the major.
 At least eight hours of the major subject must be taken at this University.
-Majors may be taken in English, History, Greek, Romance Languages, Education, Latin.
-Physics, Mathematics, Biology, Chemistry, Geology, and Engineering.
+Majors may be taken in English, History, Latin, Greek, Romance Languages, Education, Physics, Mathematics, Biology, Chemistry, Geology, Engineering, and German.

 All candidates for the degree A. B. must present a graduating thesis, if required, on a subject to be approved by the head of the department in which the candidate is doing the work.
 The thesis must represent some phase of the student's work in his major subject.
 It must be typewritten on good paper, 8x10 in size, and bound according to specifications by the Librarian of the University.
-Having been approved and accepted by the head of the department, it becomes the property of the University, and must be deposited in the Library before May 1st.
+Having been approved, and accepted by the head of the department and the Thesis Committee it becomes the property of the University, and with a fee for binding, must be deposited in the Library before May 1st.